streetsidesoftware/GenSequence/README.md

 ### RegEx Match

 Regular expressions are wonderfully powerful.
-Yes, working with the results can sometimes be a bit of a pain.
+Yet, working with the results can sometimes be a bit of a pain.

 ```javascript
 function* execRegEx(reg: RegExp, text: string) {